Mhdez221993/bookstore/README.md

 # BookList

+The Bookstore website is a content management system that allows you to:

-The Bookstore App displays a list of books.
+* Display a list of books

-The app will use the "feature folder" approach.
-I will also set up routing using React Router.
+* Add a book
+* Remove a selected book

 ![screeshoot](./bookStore.png)